“A hunger for resolution

 “Tight?!
 Kenny you knocked off that guy’s bumper guard,” Moon swiveled for and aft.
 “What’s with you?”

-“No sweat,” I shut the Volks down.
+“No problem,” I shut the Volks down.

 “But it’s just dangling there,” she insisted, after springing out of the wagon.

-“I said, no sweat, OK?!”
+“I said, no sweat, alright?!”
 Before I could lock off the ignition key, a radio news brief led with reports that beyond an IRS investigation into Peoples Temple finances, Jonestown defector accounts had recently alleged an increase in Jim Jones’ White Night’ paranoia scrambles—complete with faked deaths, punch bowl truth tests and firearmed formations—along with more toxic ‘sexual servicing’ marathons and ‘Revolutionary Suicide’ exercises.
 None of this had been verified, however, by either the U.S. Embassy or Guyana authorities.
 Details at the top of the hour…

 “How long’s the wait,” Moon buttoned up her wool car coat, not nearly so euphoric as those now gaining on the door.